Crypt212/matrix-class/README.md

 # cpp_matrix_class
-C++ class that contains does operations on matrices
+C++ class that contains does operations on matrices. matrix.h contains documentation of the class.